Buying real estate in Australia?

 We did some research and made this infographic to help you quickly compare rental yields of the major cities in Australia versus those in neighboring countries.
 It provides a clear view of how this country positions itself as a real estate investment destination, which might interest you if you're planning to invest there.

-Long-term rental success in Canberra depends on matching property location and type with tenant demographics and preferences specific to the capital's unique employment landscape.
+Long-term rental success in Canberra depends on targeting the right areas and understanding tenant demographics and yield expectations.

 It's something we develop in our Australia property pack.